-Important Birth Defect Information: Topamax® has been linked to an increase in the risk for cleft lip and cleft palate in babies whose mothers take the drug during their pregnancies.
-If your baby is born with a birth defect such as cleft lip or cleft palate and you were prescribed Topamax® while pregnant, you might qualify for compensation. .
+Important Birth Defect Information: Topamax® links to an increase in the risk for cleft lip and cleft palate in babies whose mothers take the drug during their pregnancies.
+If your baby is born with a birth defect such as cleft lip or cleft palate and you took Topamax® while pregnant, you might qualify for compensation. .

 In fact, the maker of Topamax®, Ortho-McNeil, was fined over $6 million in 2010 by the FDA for promoting off-label uses of Topamax®.